chef/chef-web-docs/layouts/shortcodes/dsl_recipe_summary.md

-The Recipe DSL is a Ruby DSL that is primarily used to declare resources from within a recipe.
-The Recipe DSL also helps ensure that recipes interact with nodes (and node properties) in the desired manner.
-Most of the methods in the Recipe DSL are used to find a specific parameter and then tell Chef Infra Client what action(s) to take, based on whether that parameter is present on a node.
+The Chef Infra Language is a comprehensive systems configuration language with resources and helpers for configuring various operating systems.
+The language is primarily used in Chef Infra recipes and custom resources to tell the Chef Infra Client what action(s) to take to properly configure a system.
+The Chef Infra Language provides resources for system-level components such as packages, users, or firewalls, and also includes helpers to allow you to make configuration decisions based on operating systems, clouds, virtualization hypervisors, and more.